Daniel-Laufer/Daniel-Laufer/README.md

 💼 Currently working at UofT as a CS Teaching Assistant.
 Previously worked as a Full Stack React & Django Developer at Wealthscope, a Workshop/Technical Lead at my university’s Google Developer Student Club, and a Research Assistant at the Schulich School of Business.

-😎 Enrolled in the [PEY Co-op](https://engineeringcareers.utoronto.ca/co-opemployerguide/) program at the University of Toronto, currently seeking a 12-16 month co-op/internship (with a start date of May 2023).

 Skills: